ROWAN UNIVERSITY POLICY

 - Vendor Registration and Entering into Vendor Database

 Pursuant to N.J.S.A.
 52:32-44 vendors providing goods or services with a value of 15% of the current bid threshold or more to the University in any single fiscal year must be registered with the Department of Treasury and obtain a Business Registration Certificate.
-Effective September 1, 2004, the University is prohibited from entering into a contract or purchase order with an entity unless the vendor has provided a copy of its business registration certificate.
-It is the policy of the University to acquire the BRC upon contracting the vendor regardless of purchase amount in order to avoid unnecessary delays later in the process that may stall or otherwise negatively impact work at the University.
+The University is prohibited from entering into a contract or purchase order with an entity if the aggregate amount is over 15% of the current bid threshold unless the vendor has provided a copy of its business registration certificate.
+It is the policy of the University to acquire the BRC upon onboarding a new vendor or when an established vendor’s aggregate spend has reached the aforementioned threshold.

-To facilitate the input of new vendors into the University vendor database, end users should supply the OC&P with the vendor’s name, address, copy of W9/W8, and business registration certificate and, if possible, phone number, email, and estimated cost of purchase.
-When all documentation is verified, the vendor will be entered into the Banner vendor database.
+To facilitate the input of new vendors into the University vendor database, end users should supply the OC&P with a copy of the vendor’s W9/W8 and any other information requested by the OC&P. When all documentation is verified, the vendor will be entered into the Banner vendor database.
 Allow a 7-10-day time frame to process vendor entry requests.

 - Initiating the Purchase